 Jump to a Section

-If you build email newsletters around curated audiences, your campaigns are more likely to be marketed to consumers who actually want them.
+- Newsletters built around curated audiences means your campaigns are more likely to be marketed to consumers who actually want them

-With virtually every ecommerce site, social media platform, or digital application requiring an email address for sign-up, email isn’t going anywhere anytime soon.
+With virtually every ecommerce site, social media platform, and digital application requiring an email address for sign-up, email isn’t going anywhere anytime soon.

 As one of the few owned media channels, marketers have more control over the content and reach of their email marketing campaigns, making it a vital component of any brand’s acquisition and retention marketing mix.